 Eczema types: Atopic dermatitis: Tips for coping

-While it can seem that nothing will relieve the discomfort, you can ease symptoms of atopic dermatitis (AD).
+While it can seem that nothing will relieve the discomfort, you can ease symptoms of atopic dermatitis (AD), or eczema.
 Here are some easy-to-make changes that dermatologists recommend:

 Moisturize after bathing and when your skin feels dry.
 Keeping your skin hydrated helps form a barrier between you and the world.
 To avoid irritating your skin, use a fragrance-free cream or ointment instead of a lotion.